Tripati3000/ssh-honeypotlab/README.md

 1. **Setting up a Linux system**: Start by setting up a Linux system where you'll run the Endlessh honeypot.
 You can use a virtual machine or a dedicated server for this purpose.

 2. **Installing Endlessh**: Clone the Endlessh repository from GitHub or download the source code.
-Compile it on your Linux system following the instructions provided in the repository's README file here -https://github.com/skeeto/endlessh[Endlessh]
+Compile it on your Linux system following the instructions provided in the repository's README file.

 3. **Configuring Endlessh**: Once compiled, configure Endlessh according to your preferences.
 This typically involves specifying the port on which Endlessh will listen for incoming connections and adjusting any other settings as needed.